 The purpose this website is to give consumers and homeowners basic information about the law to determine if you have a Deceptive Trade Practices Act case or Fraud in a Real Estate Transaction case.
 This website will help you evaluate if you have other claims as well but it is primarily designed to assist consumers and homeowners in determining if the facts of their case give rise to a lawsuit.
-I have provided information that my clients have looked for in the past and I have tried to put it in terms you can understand and use.
-I hope you will bear with the raw and unsophisticated nature of this website, but I built it for the content not to demonstrate bells and whistles available at other websites.
+We have provided information that our clients have looked for in the past and we have tried to put it in terms you can understand and use.
+We hope you will bear with the raw and unsophisticated nature of this website, but we built it for the content not to demonstrate bells and whistles available at other websites.

 Searching for legal answers is not easy and if you have come this far, you have overcome a very typical resistance to learning about things like the Deceptive Trade Practices Act, Real Estate Fraud and general consumer complaints.
 Bear with the old school design of this website and you will hopefully find the answers you came for.
 If not, you can contact an attorney who handles consumer cases.
 Again, thank you for visiting.

 New Houses Sold that Flooded Four Times in First Year Built by a Major Texas Builder